blaylockbk/Herbie/docs/user_guide/tutorial/search.md

 Here are some examples you can use for the `searchString` argument for the **wgrib2**-style index files.

+`":TMP:2 m"`
+: Temperature at 2 m.

+`":TMP:"`
+: Temperature fields at all levels.

 | `searchString=`                         | GRIB messages that will be downloaded                     |
 | --------------------------------------- | --------------------------------------------------------- |
 | `":TMP:2 m"`                            | Temperature at 2 m.                                       |